ibm-cloud-architecture/refarch-cognitive-conversation-broker/README.md

 # Cognitive Architecture: Conversation Broker
 This project offers a set of simple APIs in front of Watson Conversation to be consumed by your web interface, your mobile app  or even a business process defined in [IBM BPM on Cloud](http://www-03.ibm.com/software/products/en/business-process-manager-cloud).
-The project includes an [angular 2](http://angular.io) web application to illustrate a simple conversation front end.
+The project includes an [angular 2](http://angular.io) web application to illustrate a simple conversation front end which itself uses the APIs.
-The project is designed as a micro service and deployable as a Cloud Foundry application.
-The concept of broker is presented in the IBM Cognitive Reference Architecture for Engagement as illustrated in the figure below:
+The project is designed as a micro service and deployable as a Cloud Foundry application on [IBM Bluemix](http://www.bluemix.net).
+The concept of broker is presented in the [IBM Cognitive Reference Architecture for Engagement](https://www.ibm.com/devops/method/content/architecture/cognitiveArchitecture#engagementDomain) as illustrated in the figure below:

 ![WCS Reference Architecture](doc/WCS-ra.png) with the 'Conversation Application' icon.

 ## Current Version
-This version is still under development, it supports the current features:
+This version is still under development, but is used for IBM internal [training](./doc/tutorial.md), so it is functional.
+It supports the current features:
-* User interface done in Angular 2 to start the conversation with a hello message and to support a simple input field to enter a question to Watson
+* User interface is done with [Angular 2](angular.io) and support a simple  input field to enter a question to Watson and get a chat type of user experience.
 * The supported questions depend on the Intents defined in Watson Conversation.
-A proposed workspace is available for a internal IT support solution.
+A proposed Conversation workspace is available under the folder [wcs-workspace](./wcs-workspace) as a JSON file and represents a simple dialog for a IT support chat bot solution.
-* Support the Backend for Front end pattern with a nodejs/ expressjs application.
+* Support the Backend for Front end pattern with a nodejs/ expressjs application which exposes a HTTP POST /api/conversation end point.
-* Support the integration to BPM on cloud by triggering a business process via SOAP request.
+* Support the integration to BPM on cloud by triggering a business process via SOAP request by getting customer name and product name from the conversation.
+* Support persisting the conversation inside a document oriented database like [Cloudand DB on bluemix](https://console.ng.bluemix.net/catalog/services/cloudant-nosql-db)

-You may fork this project for your own purpose and develop by reusing the code.
+You may fork this project for your own purpose and develop on top of it.
 If you want to contribute please submit a pull request on this repository.

 ## Prerequisites

 * You need your own github account
-* You need to have a Bluemix account, and know how to use cloud foundry command line interface to push the application
+* You need to have a Bluemix account, and know how to use cloud foundry command line interface to push the application to Bluemix.
-* You need to have nodejs installed on your computer with the npm installer tool too.
+* You need to have [nodejs](https://nodejs.org/en/) installed on your computer with the [npm](https://www.npmjs.com/) installer tool too.
-* Clone current repository, or if you want to work on the code, fork it in your own github repository and the clone your forked repository on your local computer.
+* Clone current repository, or if you want to work on the code, fork it in your own github repository and then clone your forked repository on your local computer.
-* You need to install Angular 2 command line interface tool ``` sudo npm install -g angular-cli``` on Mac for example.

 ```
 git clone https://github.com/jbcodeforce/refarch-cognitive-conversation-broker
 cd refarch-cognitive-conversation-broker
 npm install
 ```
+* You need to install Angular 2 command line interface [cli.angular.io](http://cli.angular.io) tool ``` sudo  npm install -g @angular/cli``` on Mac for example.
+* You need to install [nodemon](https://nodemon.io/) with ``` sudo npm install -g nodemo```

 ## Link to your Conversation service
-You need to create a Watson Conversation Service in bluemix, get the credential and update the file env-templ.json under server/routes folder with your own credential
+You need to create a Watson Conversation Service in IBM Bluemix, get the credential and update the file env-templ.json under server/routes folder with your own credential, then rename this file as env.json
 ```
 {
     "conversation" :{